 A smiling Aaren looks into the camera wearing a black blouse.

-I am a researcher, writer, and teacher.
+I am a teacher, researcher, writer, and editor.

 I hold a dual-title doctorate in English and Women's, Gender and Sexuality Studies from The Pennsylvania State University.
-I also received my Master's in English from Penn State and Bachelor's degree in English and Religious Studies from Rice University.
+I received my Master's in English from Penn State and Bachelor's degree in English and Religious Studies from Rice University.

 Research